jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >_I'm John Smith at State University.
 >I'm a rising junior majoring in Computer Science with a minor in Mathematics.
 >My favorite classes have been Data Structures and Algorithms, Programming Languages and Game Theory.
+>
->I am interested in an internship so that I can better learn how the skills I'm obtaining at State U. can be used in industry as well as learning practical Software Engineering skills that aren't necessarily taught in a university setting._
+>I am interested in an internship so that I can better learn how the skills I'm obtaining at State can be used in industry as well as learning practical Software Engineering skills that aren't necessarily taught in a university setting._

 ## Company Research
-Internship offers won't come out of the blue.
+Internship offers generally won't come out of the blue on short notice.
 You'll have some time research the company that may offer you an internship.
 The internet has made this much easier than when I was a student.
 I suspect that most companies have a public website with some information about their industry.